ibm-cloud-docs/openwhisk/openwhisk_actions.md

   ok: created action hello
   ```

-3. List the actions that you created:
+3. List the Actions that you created:

   ```
   wsk action list